COVID-19: Kerala Police uses drones to keep an eye on those who flout the lockdown

 “Initially the cops just went along since they had orders.
 But a couple of days in to it, they were convinced about how this could work.
 Now we get calls from the police asking us to join surveillance teams, daily,” says Abin Ajay, a drone operator who volunteers for the Kerala Police; hailing from Karunagapally, near Kollam, he works with the Karunagapally, Chavara and Oachira police stations.

 “Drones give us much more of a wider perspective – we see a bigger picture.
 Especially, in rural areas where people tend to gather in crowds or indulge in group activities, more than in towns.
-Using drones has definitely been a deterrent here in Kottayam district,” says Jaidev G, Superintendent of Police, Kottayam.
+Using drones has definitely been a deterrent here in Kottayam district,” says Jaidev G, District Police Chief, Kottayam.

 Close to 350 drone operators affiliated with organisations such as Skylimit, Professional Aerial Cinematographers Association(PACA), Drone Association of Kerala and others are volunteering with the State police force for surveillance and patrolling.